 let the hearts of those who seek the Lord rejoice.

-5 Remember the wonderful works he has done,
+5 Remember the marvels he has done, *

-8 He is mindful of his covenant for ever,
+8 He has always been mindful of his covenant, *

-of the word that he commanded, for a thousand generations
+the promise he made for a thousand generations.

 and have become my salvation.